-In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management allocation principles as described in the ICM Handbook apply.
+In case of international disruptions longer than 3 days with a high impact on international traffic, the international contingency management allocation principles as described in the ICM Handbook will be applied.

 In case of major disturbances the national rules and procedures which are applicable, are to be found in the related Network Statements.